durveshgawde/device-monitor/README.md

 | Restart | `pm2 restart all` |
 | Stop | `pm2 stop all` |
 | Auto-start on boot | `pm2 startup` then `pm2 save` |

 ---

-## ⚠️ Important Note

-This app monitors **real system metrics** of the machine it runs on.
-Docker deployment is not recommended as containers only show isolated container metrics, not actual host system data.

-**Always deploy natively** using the provided deployment scripts for accurate monitoring.

----